"Tell me again where we're going, lass?"

 He moved her hand.
 "Then why are you planning to do something that will get us all killed?!"

 Brynjolf glared back at her, silent.
+There was a few moments of tense silence, and Mrrsizha flicked an ear back towards the lodge.
 Finally, he closed his eyes and let out a harsh breath thought his nose.

 "Very well, lass."
 He opened his eyes to give her a critical look.
 "But I want it known that I did not approve of this."

 "Yes, yes."
 She waved a hand absently, turning back towards the lodge.
-"You're just following the Guild Master's orders, and so on.
+"You're just following orders, and so on.
 Now hush."
 She licked her lips, watching the guards; two at the front door, one patrolling the general perimeter of the lodge.
+No trouble for a pair of master thieves, but Mrrsizha expected there were more.
+Probably inside the lodge, if she had to guess.

 "Thought Maven had some prized white stallion here," Brynjolf murmured after a moment.
 Mrrsizha glanced towards the stables, even though she knew very well what he meant.
 The horses she could see were fine beasts--she supposed--but not the prize Brynjolf was talking about.